mageni/.github/profile/README.md

 ### DMCA Policy

-If you believe that, according to the DMCA, we are missing something, drop us an email to dmca@mageni.net

-Before submitting or sending an email, please consult your lawyer, be aware and read the <a href="https://www.copyright.gov/legislation/pl105-304.pdf" target="_blank">DMCA</a>, <a href="https://uscode.house.gov/view.xhtml?path=/prelim@title18/part1/chapter79&edition=prelim" target="_blank">18 U.S. Code § 1621 - Perjury generally</a>, and <a href="https://www.copyright.gov/title17/title17.pdf" target="_blank">US Copyright Law</a>
+#### Introduction

+This policy is intended to implement the procedures described in the Title II of the Digital Millennium Copyright Act, 17 U.S.C.
+Section 512 (DMCA) for the reporting of alleged copyright infringement.
+It is the policy of Mageni to respect the legitimate rights of copyrights owners, their agents and representatives.
+Mageni respects the legal protections provided by applicable copyright law.

+#### Designated Agent

+Notification of alleged infringement should be sent to our designated agent.
+Upon receipt of notification of claimed infringement, we will follow the procedures to comply with the DMCA.

+Legal Department<br />
+Mageni Security<br />
+44 South Broadway, STE 100<br />
+White Plains, NY 10601<br />
+Email: dmca@mageni.net

+Please send any notifications under the DMCA of alleged infringement to the above address.
+The DMCA requires that notices of alleged infringement include specific information and before submitting or sending an email, please consult your lawyer because:

 **The DMCA requires that you swear to the facts in your copyright complaint under penalty of perjury.
 It is a federal crime to intentionally lie in a sworn declaration.
 (See U.S. Code, Title 18, Section 1621.)
-Submitting false, fraudulent, and bad faith information could also result in civil liability — that is, you could get sued and you could be fined or imprisoned not more than five years, or both.
-The DMCA also provides a remedy for bad-faith takedowns**, specifically:
+Submitting false, fraudulent, and bad faith information could also result in civil liability — that is, you could get sued and you could be fined or imprisoned not more than five years, or both.**

+The DMCA also provides a remedy for bad-faith takedowns, specifically:

 Any person who knowingly materially misrepresents under this section